Weaam20/Problems_vs._Algorithms_Udacity/README.md

 In this problem we have to find the square root of the integer without using any Python library.

 **Problem 2 | Search in a Rotated Sorted Array :**
-In this problem we will recive target value and sorted array which is rotated at some random pivot point.
+In this problem we will recive target value and sorted array.
+This array is rotated at some random pivot point.
 For example [0,1,2,4,5,6,7] might become [4,5,6,7,0,1,2].
 Now we have to search in this array in the order of O(log n).
 If found target value in the array return its index, otherwise return -1.

 **Problem 3 | Rearrange Array Digits :**